cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Fixes:
-fixed BSOD in recent windows updates fixed the stacktrace in 64-bit targets fixed rounded Extreme for float and double scans speedhack now waits for proper dll injection
+fixed BSOD in recent windows updates fixed VEH debug not handling breakpoints when a thread is created/destroyed right at the same time as a breakpoint fixed the stacktrace in 64-bit targets fixed rounded Extreme for float and double scans speedhack now waits for proper dll injection